roryl/lucee-book/java_virtual_machine.md

 #!/bin/bash
 /your/local/path/jdk/jre/bin/jstatd -J-Djava.security.policy=/your/local/path/tomcat/conf/tools.policy
 ```
+Again, update `/your/local/path` as appropriate.
 Save it as `visualvm` or the like, with execute permissions.
 Run this from the command line while you are running VisualVM and terminate the process when complete.